theninthsky/client-side-rendering/README.md

 ### Preloading Other Pages Data

-We can preload data when hovering over links (desktop) or when links enter the viewport (mobile):
+We can preload other pages data when hovering over links (desktop) or when links enter the viewport (mobile):

 _[NavigationLink.tsx](src/components/NavigationLink.tsx)_